mandelsoft/documents/objectrelations/README.md

 As of version v1.30 Kubernetes supports Validation Admission Policies.
 They were introduced to replace the need for coding Validation Admission Webhooks with a standardized declaration-based approach controlled via regular resources.

 It is based on two new resources `ValidatingAdmissionPolicy` and ValidatingAdmissionPolicyBinding`, both are cluster-scoped.
-A policy desclares validation rules on some resource types.
+A policy declares validation rules on some resource types.

 > ```yaml
 > apiVersion: admissionregistration.k8s.io/v1